-- The slaughterhouse must process the result of the pregnancy finding and communicate it to the holding of origin in such a way that the latter can easily recognise the delivery of a pregnant bovine animal in the last third of the pregnancy and thus signal a possible need for action. - The diagnostic data from pig slaughtering are evaluated in a central database.
-For this purpose, data on respiratory health, organ health, joint health and integrity are compared. - The diagnostic data from poultry slaughter are recorded and evaluated in a central database.
+The slaughterhouse must process the result of the pregnancy finding and communicate it to the holding of origin in such a way that the latter can easily recognise the delivery of a pregnant bovine animal in the last third of the pregnancy and thus signal a possible need for action.

+- The diagnostic data from pig slaughtering are evaluated in a central database.
+For this purpose, data on respiratory health, organ health, limb health and intactness are compared.
+The technical possibilities must be created to record all data according to the guide-line. - The diagnostic data from poultry slaughter are recorded and evaluated in a central database.
 For this purpose, data on mortality in the flock, mortality during transport and changes in the ball of the foot are compared.